chayan-1906/GitHub-MCP/README.md

 # 🚀 GitHub MCP Server

-An MCP-compliant server built with TypeScript to extend Claude and other AI agents with superpowers for GitHub Repos, Issues, Pull Requests, and Actions.
+An MCP-compliant server built with TypeScript to extend Claude and other AI agents with superpowers for GitHub Repositories, Branches, Commits, Issues, and Actions.

 ---